Skip to main content

 Activity is the primary content component.
 It renders a single job, project, or coursework entry — including the title, company (optionally linked), team name, date range, auto-calculated duration, and a bullet list of accomplishments.

-start date is provided, Activity uses date-fns to calculate and display the elapsed time.
+Duration calculation.
+When a start date is provided, Activity uses date-fns to calculate and display the elapsed time.
 The string "Present" is interpreted as today’s date.

-[3 Years 5 Months] — and is re-calculated at build time each time the site is deployed.
+The formatted duration is displayed in brackets next to the entry heading — for example, [3 Years 5 Months] — and is re-calculated at build time each time the site is deployed.

 ActivityList — Bullet List of Accomplishments